-• The integrated transfer function is stable in recent production (see Fig. 11).
+• The integrated transfer function is stable in the recent production (see Fig. 11).

-Fig. 11: Integrated transfer function of the measured collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm).
+Fig. 11: Integrated transfer function of the measured collared coils, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm).

-• In the cold masses data the spread of the integrated transfer function between Firms is reduced by 20% (see Fig. 12).
+• In the cold masses, the spread of the integrated transfer function between Firms is reduced by 20% (see Fig. 12), as expected, and confirms the collared coil results.

-Fig. 12: Integrated transfer function of the measured cold masses, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm).
+Fig. 12: Integrated transfer function of the measured cold masses, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm).